 Sheers pushes people to use nature and physical locations to learn about identity, rather than books and ideas.
 He urges the reader to ‘go instead up to the disused quarry’, giving them a physical location to find.
 The ‘quarry’ detailed could be a reference to the quarry within Border Country, another poem that details ideas about national identity and growing up in Wales.

-The adjective to describe the quarry, ‘disused’ relates to the process of deindustrialisation which has swept through Wales.
-A country which one gained a lucrative income from shipping metals and working within steelworks has since lost its hold on the industry, the work moving elsewhere.
-For more details of this, it would be useful to take a look at two other poems by Sheers, Flag and The Steelworks.
+The adjective to describe the quarry, ‘disused’ relates to the process of deindustrialization which has swept through Wales.
+A country that gained a lucrative income from shipping metals and working within steelworks has since lost its hold on the industry, the work moving elsewhere.
+For more details of this, it would be useful to take a look at two other poems by Sheers, Flag, and The Steelworks.

 The idea that the slate is ‘rusted’ relates to the idea that Wales is no longer in its prime.
 Although Sheers is proud of his heritage, he understands that Wales is passing through economic difficulties, the idea of ‘rust’ embedding the image of history with a symbol of decline.
 The ‘rust’ could also be a symbol to represent the faded potential of the country, its possibilities rusting away over time.

 The intimacy of ‘your fingertips’, suggest that connection can only stem from subtle acts as these.
 Sheers argues that you cannot understand a place unless you use methods like this, connecting with the land and unlocking its secrets.
 Even the method itself is one that is delicate, Sheers using ‘gently’ to characterize the movements.
 They are soft, precise, and careful – getting to know a place is not a simple task.

 If this method is followed, the land opens up for the reader, ‘becomes a book of slate’ to understand.
 Finally, now that this physical connection with the land has been initiated, the land opens to the reader, ‘you can read’ its details and understands its history.